g0v-network/domains/README.md

 ## :muscle: Contributing

-Please open an issue or pull request in order to apply for a new subdomain.
+Please open an issue or pull request in order to create/update/delete any subdomains.

 ## :copyright: License